Roch Marc Christian Kaboré: Presidency

 At an MPP convention held at the Ouagadougou Palais des Sports on 4–5 July 2015, Kaboré was officially confirmed as the MPP candidate for the presidential elections due to be held on 29 November 2015.

 In the election of 29 November 2015, Kaboré won the election in the first round of voting, receiving 53.5% of the vote against 29.7% for the second place candidate, Zephirin Diabré.
 He was sworn in as President on 29 December 2015.
 He appointed Paul Kaba Thieba, an economist, as Prime Minister on 7 January 2016.
 The composition of the new government was announced on 13 January, with Kaboré personally taking charge of the ministerial portfolio for defense and veteran affairs.
 Jean-Claude Bouda, who had been Minister of Youth, was appointed on 20 February 2017 to take over from Kaboré as Minister of Defense.

 He was reelected to a second term in the 22 November 2020 general elections with 57.74% of the vote.

-Deposal and arrest
+Deposition and arrest

 On 24 January 2022, Kaboré was deposed by the military.
 After the announcement, the military declared that the parliament, government, and constitution had been dissolved.
-The Patriotic Movement for Safeguard and Restoration (MPSR) shared a hand-written resignation letter by him, which was also signed, with its authenticity being verified by Reuters.
-"In the interests of the nation, following events that took place since yesterday, I have decided to resign from my role as president of Burkina Faso," said the letter.
+The Patriotic Movement for Safeguard and Restoration (MPSR) shared his signed, hand-written resignation letter, which stated: "In the interests of the nation, following events that took place since yesterday, I have decided to resign from my role as president of Burkina Faso."
 It was afterwards reported that Kaboré had been detained at a military barracks.
-He was later transferred to house arrest.
+By February 2022, he was transferred to house arrest.

+ECOWAS pressured the military regime to release Kaboré, and in April 2022, he was released from house arrest.